LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/exercises.rst

    As you work through these steps, test your code along the way!
    With each change you apply to your code, ask yourself what you expect to see when the application is run.
 You may not find that all of the steps result in observable changes, though.
-   Use IntelliJ’s debugger and read your error messages if you run into issues after applying any of the changes.
+   Use Visual Studio’s debugging tools and read your error messages if you run into issues after applying any of the changes.

 #.
 Create the two handler methods listed below in ``EventsController``.
 We’ll add code